Cybersecurity Philosophy

 Cybersecurity Is As Hard As You Make It

 Most companies simply have too many different computer systems, applications, APIs, libraries, and computer languages in use.
 They don't have nearly enough knowledgeable cybersecurity employees or a strong enough focus on cybersecurity.
 Complexity is the enemy.
 You can see this yourself by using our Website Security Headers - Firms.
 Even well known cybersecurity companies aren't implementing obvious cybersecurity measures.
 Most companies have applications & systems that age out faster than they can keep them up to date.
 Usually the budget priority and focus goes into developing new applications and features over updating existing applications.
 The older an application gets, the harder it is to patch and keep the software stack up to date.
 Weakenesses & vunerabilities grow by the day.
-Most companies also have too big of an attack surface.
+Most companies also have an enormous attack surface.

 Why are hackers successful?